 Being a researcher at a University or research institution.

 I’m finding that the morphology of different types of flowers can reduce the time the pathogen stays alive on them, as well as the likelihood of transmission to a new individual.
 We are also finding that when only a few individuals bring the pathogen from the environment to the colony, the within colony transmission is really low, but if the number of bees bringing back the pathogen is high, the pathogen will spread in the colony really fast.

 The bees!
 If we identify flowers that don’t transmit the pathogen very often, we could use them in gardens and pollinator’s habitat, to provide them with resources without increasing the risk of disease transmission.
 In the long term, having a strong pollinators population will ensure food production, benefiting farmers and the public.

 How can your research be used to inform management decisions?

-If we know which flower species decrease pathogen transmission, we can recommend flower mixes to be used in gardens and pollinator’s habitats.
-We can also advise companies that produce commercial bumble bee colonies so they can better control pathogens in their facilities, avoiding a spillover of pathogens to the wild populations.
+If we know which flower species decreases pathogen transmission, we can recommend flower mixes to be used in gardens and pollinators habitats.
+We can also advise companies that produce commercial bumble bee colonies so they can better control pathogens in their facilities, avoiding a spillover of pathogens to wild populations.